SilentCicero/ethdeploy/README.md

   - `ethdeploy-solc-loader`: compiles `.sol` Ethereum contracts for ethdeploy (for loading solc contract data)
   - `ethdeploy-solc-json-loader`: loads and processes solc-json files (the output from solc as a JSON)

+### Loader Config

+Ethdeploy loaders, much like webpack loaders, use regex to test if the sourcemap presented should be laoded by the required loader module.
+There are three regex properties you can use to select the correct files for your loader.

+ - `test`: regex test must be positive to include in loader
+ - `include`: regex test must be positive or null to include in loader
+ - `exclude`: if specified, file path must be negative against this test to include in loader

+Sometimes you want specific files to be excluded from specific loaders, like tests in final build and deployment.
+The `exclude` test is good for this, it allows you to do things like exclude Solidity test files from final build deployment.

 ## Plugins

 Plugins help format the output data, they simple intake the data string (usually a JSON string) and format that data however the developer wants.
 The most used plugin is the JSON minifier plugin which just minifies the outputted JSON information.
 There is a default set of plugins which are fed in through the ethdeploy method options input.
 See the `example` for more details.